LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/methods/messaging-api.md

 **Note:** The SDK needs to be initialized before calling this API.

 {:.important}
-To get count of unread messages using this function, all devices must be registered to receive push notifications using [registerLPPusher](android-registerlppusher.html) function.
+To get count of unread messages using this function, all devices must be registered to receive push notifications using the [registerLPPusher](android-registerlppusher.html) function.

 ```java